 In addition to the World Heritage sites, numerous other major Kyoto attractions are scattered around the Kinukake-no-michi road, including Tojiin, Myoshinji Zen temple and the Kitano Tenmangu Shinto shrine.

-It is an excellent area for walking and enjoying other temples and shrines, galleries, museums and more.
+It is an excellent area for walking and enjoying other temples and shrines, galleries and more.

 Join us on this cultural journey around some of Kyoto’s distinct temples and visit the must-see sights in a day.